 Let’s make one thing crystal clear: in the land where Dutch masters honed their craft, where labourers stole land back from the sea, and home to a royal family that people don’t even hate that much, there is only one Dutch national treasure: the humble fries.

-Dutch fries are never submitted to the cold blasts of a freezer: instead, they are cut and served the same day.
-They’re plunged into boiling hot oil not once, but a minimum of twice, resulting in a fry that is crispy on the outside, but fluffy on the inside.
+Dutch fries are never submitted to a freezer’s cold blasts; instead, they are cut and served the same day.
+They are plunged into boiling oil a minimum of two times, resulting in a crispy outer fry and fluffy inner fry.

 And finally, for the thick and chunky Dutch fries, one squirt of sauce is not enough.
 For reasons unbeknownst to the masses, the sauce can only be heaped on top, saturating the top layer into a saucy mess, and neglecting the bottom layer to be distraughtly sauceless.
 More on sauce later.